irenevlachou/Polytonic-tutorial/README.md

 ## Design of diacritics

 ### Design of accents
 The design of the polytonic accents are pretty straightforward.
-The oxia is identical with tonos from monotonic greek.
+The oxia is identical with tonos from monotonic Greek.
 That means that usually is a bit more upright than the latin acute.

 ![](images/tutorial5.png)

-The design of the grave follows the same principle and it is more upright than grave.
+The design of the varia follows the same principle and it is more upright than grave.
+Suggestion: it can be a mirrored oxia.

 ![](images/tutorial7.png)

-Perispomeni usually follows the shape of a tilde, but if the typeface is based on the Porson Greek model, then the tilde looks like an inverted breve.
+Perispomeni usually follows the shape of a tilde, but if the typeface is based on the Porson Greek model, then perispomeni looks like an inverted breve.
 In some rare occasions it appears straight like a macron.

 ![](images/tutorial9.png)
 ![](images/specimens/NewHellenic.png)